ballini19/ballini19/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ballini19&color=blue" alt="otavio-sousa" /> </p>
 Welcome to my GitHub profile!!

 I'm Ballini Soundarya Muralikrishnan, a Computer Science major at VIT Vellore University.
-Explore my repositories to find projects related to AI, machine learning, deep learning, Natural language processing, IOT, Generative AI, web and mobile applications.
 Feel free to reach out to me via email or phone if you have any questions or collaboration opportunities, or if you'd like to connect.
 I'm always interested in exploring new ideas and working on exciting projects.